userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 ---
 title: Customizing Your Sprinkle
 metadata:
-    description: This guide walks you though the process of setting up your application by implementing a new Sprinkle.
+    description: This guide walks you though the process of setting up your application by implementing a new sprinkle.
 taxonomy:
     category: docs
 ---